VisionVerse/CoVaL/README.md

     </p>

-This repository provides the official implementation of:

-**From Disentanglement to Localization: Compact Commonality–Variation Learning for Remote Sensing Change Detection**
+This repository provides the official implementation of: **From Disentanglement to Localization: Compact Commonality–Variation Learning for Remote Sensing Change Detection.**

 CCVL is a remote sensing change detection framework that follows a two-stage paradigm: